ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/226600 Chemical-Waste Systems for Laboratory and Healthcare Facilities.md

 ## General

-1. Piping Materials - Underground**
-   1. Laboratory waste gravity drainage system - inside building to 5 feet outside building foundations.
+1. Piping Materials - Underground*   1.
+Laboratory waste gravity drainage system - inside building to 5 feet outside building foundations.
    1. Polypropylene corrosive waste drainage system conforming to ASTM F1412 flame retardant pipe and fittings.
 Pipe and fittings shall be joined using an electrofusion system.
 Pipe shall be supplied in 10 foot lengths and shall meet or exceed schedule 40 dimensions.
 Each fitting socket shall be supplied with a molded electrofusion coli of heavy gauge stainless steel resistance wire.
 The joint system shall conform to ASTM 1290.
    1. Manufacturer shall be Orion or approved equal.
 1. bedding and backfill materials